transposit-connectors/mc-transposit-eng/runbooks/debugging_automated_sync_processes.md

 The `/sync-transposit-app` slash command was the first one of these to be written.
 It invokes the [slack_slash_command](https://console.demo.transposit.com/dev/t/transposit/connector_utilities/code/op/slack_slash_command_webhook) webhook in connector_utilities.
 Because I wrote it so long ago, it might be using some deprecated authentication and execution patterns from before the MC pivot.
 I may clean this up someday.

 It passes the whole parsed_body received in the slash command invocation in the body for the lambda, so any slack parameters can be picked up by the callback.

-## Step 2

-### Third-level headings like this are treated as headings only

-To divide information within a step, you can use a third-level heading.

-## Step 3

-And that's how runbooks are made.
-Happy runbooking!